N4A/papers/nn/gan/GAN_and_It's_Applications.md

 - Difficulties of traditional methods

   1. How to design effective loss
-  2. Howto use unpaired data
+  2. How to use unpaired data

 - GAN’s advantages

   1. No need of the specific loss, but a high level goal
   2. Able to handle unpaired data

-- GAN’sdisadvantages
+- GAN’s disadvantages

   1. The Generator network often produce insensitive results
   2. Mode collapse: all inputs are mapped to the same output